Diabetic Diet (cont.)

 - Share desserts in restaurants.

-- Order small or child-size servings of ice cream or frozen
+- Order small or child-size servings of ice cream or frozen yogurt.

 - Divide homemade desserts into small servings and wrap each individually.
 Freeze extra servings.